CIVA-Lab/Motion-U-Net/README.md

 1. Put your input images used to train the network in a folder called **inputs**, inside **data/trainData/** folder.
 Initial 50 images are given as an example.

 2. Put your label images used to train the network in a folder called **labels**, inside **data/trainData/** folder.
-Initial 50 images are given as an example. **label images should be binary mask, where background is equal to 0 and foreground is equal to 1**
+Initial 50 images are given as an example. **Label images should be binary mask, where background is equal to 0 and foreground is equal to 1**

 3. Change input and label paths and extensions accordingly in ```TrainMUNet1.py```.